juanpandiello/OCR-Barcode-Recognition-OpenSoruce/README.md

-# C# OCR Barcode Recognition OpenSoruce
+# C# OCR Barcode Recognition OpenSource

 >In this project you can see an easy example of Barcode Recognition, that it is able to recognise from one to many barcodes